- CBD Edibles vs. CBD Oil: The Great Debate

 5 – Cost

 Growing hemp isn’t cheap, nor is extracting CBD.
 As a result, high-quality cannabidiol is expensive.
-If it seems ‘too good to be true’ pricewise, perform a deep dive into the brand.
+If the price seems ‘too good to be true’, perform a deep dive into the brand.

 It may taste like candy, but you will pay a LOT more!
 For example, top brands usually charge up to $40 for 25 x 20mg CBD gummies.
 That equates to $80 per 1,000mg of CBD.
 We have seen CBD chocolates cost $30 for 30 x 5mg!
 It is the equivalent of paying $200 for 1,000mg of cannabidiol!